github/docs/content/apps/creating-github-apps/guides/setting-up-your-development-environment-to-create-a-github-app.md

 You'll learn about authenticating as an installation in the [next section](#authenticating-as-an-installation).

-[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/about-authentication-with-a-github-app) lets you do a couple of things:
+Authenticating as a GitHub App lets you do a couple of things:

  * You can retrieve high-level management information about your GitHub App.
  * You can request access tokens for an installation of the app.

 For example, you would authenticate as a GitHub App to retrieve a list of the accounts (organization and personal) that have installed your app.
 But this authentication method doesn't allow you to do much with the API.
 To access a repository's data and perform operations on behalf of the installation, you need to authenticate as an installation.
 To do that, you'll need to authenticate as a GitHub App first to request an installation access token.
+For more information, see "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/about-authentication-with-a-github-app)."

 Before you can use the Octokit.rb library to make API calls, you'll need to initialize an [Octokit client](http://octokit.github.io/octokit.rb/Octokit/Client.html) authenticated as a GitHub App.
 The `authenticate_app` helper method does just that!